 Action: Shodhak, Deepan, Kapaha-har, Raktdosh-har, Rochak, Vran

-Danti is used in treatment of diseases of skin, burning, swelling, abdominal diseases, intestinal parasites, piles, stones, itching, wound, Gulma, jaundice.
+Danti is used in the treatment of diseases of the skin, burning, swelling, abdominal diseases, intestinal parasites, piles, stones, itching, wound, Gulma, jaundice.

 Ayurvedic medicines containing Danti: Dantyarishta, Dantiharitakileham, Kaishora guggulu gulika.

 - Anthelmintic: expel parasitic worms (helminths) and other internal parasites from the body.